 (2) The Public Trustee and his successors in office shall be and continue to be a body corporate, under the name of the “Public Trustee”, and shall by that name have perpetual succession and a common seal, and be capable in law of suing and being sued and of holding and disposing of real and personal property.

+(3) The Public Trustee is an agent of the Crown in right of the State and enjoys the status, immunities and privileges of the Crown.

 [Section 4 amended by No. 10 of 1989 s.
 4; No. 32 of 1994 s.
-3(2).]
+3(2); No. 9 of 2008 s.
+9.]

 5. Delegation

-(1) The Public Trustee may, by instrument in writing signed by the Public Trustee, delegate to a person referred to in section 6 any of the powers or duties of the Public Trustee under this Act or any other written law, other than this power of delegation.
+(1) The Public Trustee may, by instrument in writing signed by the Public Trustee, delegate to a person any of the powers or duties of the Public Trustee under this Act or any other written law, other than this power of delegation.

 (2) A delegation under this section may be made generally or as otherwise provided by the instrument of delegation.

 [Section 5 inserted by No. 10 of 1989 s.
-5.]
+5; amended by No. 9 of 2008 s.
+10.]

 5A.
 Judicial notice